2022 United States House of Representatives election in Wyoming

-Incumbent Republican Liz Cheney was reelected with 68.6% of the vote in 2020, but she faced backlash from her party for her opposition to Donald Trump, vocal support of Trump's second impeachment, and vote in favor and service on the January 6th Committee.
+Although incumbent Republican Liz Cheney had been reelected with 68.6% of the vote in 2020, she faced backlash from her party for her opposition to Donald Trump, vocal support of Trump's second impeachment, and vote in favor and service on the January 6th Committee.
 She was defeated by pro-Trump candidate Harriet Hageman in the Republican primary on August 16, 2022, with a landslide 66.3% of the vote going to Hageman.
 Cheney's margin of defeat marked the second-worst for a House incumbent in the last 60 years, behind that of South Carolina Republican Bob Inglis in a 2010 primary runoff.
+Democrats nominated nonprofit founder Lynnette Grey Bull, who was also their nominee in 2020.

-Democrats nominated nonprofit founder Lynette Grey Bull.
-As expected in this solidly Republican state, Hageman won in a landslide.
-However, Grey Bull did manage to flip Albany County, which Cheney had won in 2020.
+As expected in the solidly Republican state of Wyoming, Hageman won in a landslide.
+However, Grey Bull did manage to flip Albany County, which she had lost in 2020.